 Some systems may cache credentials on any workstation or other parts of the system.
 Caching is frequently found where workstations, laptops or mobile devices require domain credentials when disconnected from the domain.
-This practice can pose some risk and recommended practice is to disable credential caching except where specifically required.
+This practice can pose some risk and recommended practice is to disable credential caching except where specifically required for operational purposes.